Grooming with both hands

 There are two main reasons that explain why one hand is better suited for a particular task: finger angle and finger strength.

-Your choice of hand depends on what finger has the best angle to reach a given location.
+Your choice of hand depends on which finger has the best angle to reach a specific spot.

-When the fingers are straight, you have to push to apply pressure.
+• When your fingers are straight; you have to push to apply pressure.

 Wich finger has the best angle to reach the target

-To reach this point on the right side of my thigh, my right finger is straight and pushing, while my left finger is curved and pulling.
+To reach this point on the right side of my thigh, my right finger is straight and pushing, while my left finger is curled and pulling.

 Both angles have their advantages and inconveniences.

-Often, using one hand to groom a specific location will result in an uneasy or uncomfortable position.
+Often, using one hand to groom a particular area can put you in an awkward and uncomfortable position.

 Try your other hand.